 Are you a full-time missionary who needs art and animation training to help your team reach their target people group?
 Or are you an artist who loves God and wants to use your talent to help fulfill his global purpose?
 Consider AniMissions as your next step…

-AniMissions is an intensive training program that equips artists, missionaries and teams to use digital animation creation tools to create media that communicates the gospel cross-culturally.
-The program is currently available in two formats:
+AniMissions is a training program that equips artists, missionaries and teams to use digital animation creation tools to create media that communicates the gospel cross-culturally.
+The program is currently available in three formats:

 AniMissions Seminar - A 6-week course that is open to non-DTS graduates focused on training individuals and teams to produce animated short film projects.
 An optional internship will be offered following the course, where students can join our team in the production of an animated short film.

 AniMissions EMDC - An 8 hour introductory workshop that covers the basics of 2D animation (and some 3D as well).
 The emphasis will be on how to use Blender to create short, animated videos that share the good news cross-culturally.

 AniMissions School - A fully credited 24-week course registered with Youth With A Mission (YWAM) University of the Nations (course codes: CMC 267/268), which includes an animated short film project for an unreached people group.
 A YWAM Discipleship Training School (DTS) is a prerequisite for this course.

 Culture-Specific Media Strategy